-Regardless of your equine discipline, the foundation your colt receives will determine how well they perform, once in
+Regardless of your equine discipline, the foundation your colt receives will determine how well they perform, once in advanced training.

 Starting horses has almost become a lost art.
 There are many fine horsemen who train and show horses successfully, yet starting the

 young horse has become just a necessary evil that must be dealt with prior to the “real” training process.
 Often this job is relegated to a

 starting, perhaps more attention and care would be administered to the process.

 Let’s suppose your colt has been with a reputable trainer for a few weeks.
 It’s probably time to visit, watch your colt work, and get

 your trainer's evaluation of his progress.
 There are some basic maneuvers that the trainer should be able to demonstrate with your

 horse.
 Whether you would be able to accomplish these things depends totally on your experience and horsemanship skills.
 Young

 horses demand a great deal of direction and support.
 If your colt does not feel leadership coming from you, you will not get the smooth responses you witnessed with your trainer riding him.